 How To Set Workout Goals

-Setting workout goals can be difficult, so we’re here to help!
+Setting personal workout goals can be difficult, so we’re here to help!
 Here are some ways to set workout goals so you can stay on track, stay motivated, and succeed.

 What Do You Want to Accomplish at the Gym?

-Before you step foot in a gym, setting attainable fitness goals should be your starting point.
+Before you set foot in a gym, setting attainable fitness goals should be your starting point.
 If you don’t know what you want to accomplish, it’s hard to determine the right exercises and intensities to help you succeed.
 Being specific with your goals will also help you track progress to ensure what you’re doing is moving the needle.

-The SMART Method
+The SMART Goals Method

 - Specific: Be clear and concise so you know exactly what you are trying to achieve.